RESOStandards/transport/WEB-API-CORE.md

 * Dates: `Edm.Date`
 * Timestamps: `Edm.DateTimeOffset`

-_Note that String query operators are not part of the RESO Web API Core specification at this time._
+**Note**: _String query operators are not part of the RESO Web API Core specification at this time._

 The quoted descriptions outlined in this document contain excerpts from the [OData 4.01 Specification](http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#sec_QueryOptions).
 Please see the sections linked to in each of the following sections for the most up-to-date information.